boscho87/serve-secret/README.md

 ![Screenshot](resources/img/volume.png)

-1. Crate a volume in craft (start with `@webroot` is recommended but it should work also with absolute paths
+1. Crate a volume in craft (start with `@serveSecret` is recommended but it should work also with other paths.

+2. add `storage/secretStorage` to the gitignore dire if you use the @secretStorage alias.

-2. Use it in your templates --> put your asset as an method argument!
+3. Use it in your templates --> put your asset as a method argument!

 ```twig